svolmer/NDiagnostics/README.md

 # Basics

+Meters have a type (e.g. `MeterType.AverageTime`) that essentially defines how the values they represent have to be interpreted.
+Some of the meter types (so called [Instantaneous Meters](##markdown-header-instananeous-meters)) will require only a single sample, all others require two samples in order to calculate their corresponding value.
+Detailed specifications of the various meter types can be found in section [Meter Types](##markdown-header-meter-types).

 Meters are bundled together in logical units, so called meter categories.
-Meter categories come in two flavors: single-instance and multi-instance.
+Meter categories come in two flavors: single-instance (`MeterCategoryType.SingleInstance`) and multi-instance (`MeterCategoryType.MultiInstance`).
 A single-instance category has only one global value for each of its meters.
 A good example of a category is the `System` category of Windows.
 It has meters like `System Up Time` and `Threads`, and clearly there is only one global value for each of the its meters.

 Multi-instance categories on the other hand can have an unlimited number of different values for each meter.
 A good example is `Process`, which has one instance for each process running, and therefore a set of instance values